Learning Rate Curriculum: Method

-We set $c=10$ in Eq.~\eqref{eq_update_exp} across all our experiments.
-In practice, we obtain optimal results by initializing the lowest learning rate $\eta_n^{(0)}$ with a value that is around five or six orders of magnitude lower than $\eta^{(0)}$, while the highest learning rate $\eta_1^{(0)}$ is usually equal to $\eta^{(0)}$.
-Apart from these general practical notes, the exact LeRaC configuration for each neural architecture is established by tuning the hyperparameters on the available validation sets.
+In practice, we obtain optimal results by initializing the lowest learning rate $\eta_n^{(0)}$ with a value that is around five or six orders of magnitude lower than $\eta^{(0)}$, while the highest learning rate $\eta_1^{(0)}$ is always equal to $\eta^{(0)}$.
+Apart from such general practical notes, the exact LeRaC configuration for each neural architecture is established by tuning its two hyperparameters ($k$, $\eta_n^{(0)}$) on the available validation sets.

+We underline that the output feature maps of a layer $j$ are affected $(i)$ by the misfit weights $\theta_j^{(0)}$ of the respective layer, and $(ii)$ by the input feature maps, which are in turn affected by the misfit weights of the previous layers $\theta_1^{(0)}, ..., \theta_{j-1}^{(0)}$.
+Hence, the noise affecting the feature maps increases with each layer processing the feature maps, being multiplied with the weights from each layer along the way.
+Our curriculum learning strategy imposes the training of the earlier layers at a faster pace, transforming the noisy weights into discriminative patterns.
+As noise from the earlier layer weights is eliminated, we train the later layers at faster and faster paces, until all learning rates become equal at epoch $k$.